|Revision Date||August 1, 2019|

 - Total cost or expected cost of the contract is over $10 million including all contract renewals;

-- A contractor is responsible for decisions impacting the safety and protection of DFPS clients;
+- A client services contractor is responsible for decisions impacting the safety and protection of DFPS clients;

 - DFPS could be negatively impacted by a contractor’s failure or delay in performance;